Gastrostomy Tube (G-Tube)

-- The laparascopic technique is done by making two small incisions (cuts) in the belly.
-One is for inserting the G-tube, and the other is where the surgeon inserts a tiny telescope called a laparascope.
-The laparascope helps the surgeon see the stomach and other organs and guide the G-tube into place.
+- The laparoscopic technique is done by making two small incisions (cuts) in the belly.
+One is for inserting the G-tube, and the other is where the surgeon inserts a tiny telescope called a laparoscope.
+The laparoscope helps the surgeon see the stomach and other organs and guide the G-tube into place.

 - Open surgery is done with larger incisions.
 Surgeons choose this method to guide the G-tube into place when other methods are not a good choice — for example, if there is scar tissue from a past surgery or if the child needs another surgery done at the same time.

 - The PEG procedure stands for percutaneous (through the skin) endoscopic gastrostomy.
 The surgeon inserts an endoscope (a thin, flexible tube with a tiny camera and light at the tip) through the mouth and into the stomach to guide the G-tube into place.

 Putting in a G-tube takes only about 30 to 45 minutes.